Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 I can best repay their kindness by not mentioning their names here.

-Pratchett takes a moment to ironically “thank” friends who opened his eyes to a new form of art — albeit those eyes were closed immediately thereafter.
+Pratchett takes a moment to “thank” friends who opened his eyes to a new form of art — albeit those eyes were closed immediately thereafter.

-30. F Scott Fitzgerald’s four iconic words
+30. F. Scott Fitzgerald’s four iconic words

-Despite their tempestuous relationship, F Scott Fitzgerald’s dedication to his wife Zelda in The Great Gatsby is as succinct as it is evocative:
+Despite their tempestuous relationship, F. Scott Fitzgerald’s dedication to his wife Zelda in The Great Gatsby is as succinct as it is evocative:

 Once again to Zelda